TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

 !!! tip
     Naturally, replace `<username>`.
-    Kerberos is picky when it comes to spelling and capitalization, you **must** use the exact spelling when issueing your Kerberos ticket as in the value of the `ansible_user` variable.
+    Kerberos is picky when it comes to spelling and capitalization, you **must** use the exact spelling when issuing your Kerberos ticket as in the value of the `ansible_user` variable.

 You can check if the ticket was granted and which principal is used with `klist`.